k3s-io/k3s/docs/contrib/git-workflow.md

 ### Branch naming conventions

 Every forked repository works independently, meaning that any contributor can create branches with the name they see fit.
 However, it is worth noting that K3s mirrors [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/) by maintaining release branches for the most recent three minor releases.
-The only exception is that the main branch mirrors the latest Kubernetes release (1.23) instead of a `release-` prefixed one.
+The only exception is that the main branch mirrors the latest Kubernetes release (1.23) instead of using a `release-` prefixed one.

 ```text
 master       -------------------------------------------.
 (Kubernetes 1.23)